TheIthorian/Gravity/README.md

 This is an overview of the controls in our [example](https://theithorian.github.io/Gravity/):

 -   Click or tap anywhere to add a particle.
--   Click `Pause` / `Start` to pause or start the simulation
+-   Click `Pause` / `Start` to pause or start the simulation.
--   Click `Reset` to remove all particles
+-   Click `Reset` to remove all particles.
--   Click `Show additional options` to expand the additional option menu
+-   Click `Show additional options` to expand the additional option menu.

 ### Additional Options